Back To CourseCreating a Business Plan

 Tammy teaches business courses at the post-secondary and secondary level and has a master's of business administration in finance.

 Mr. Wesley, a science teacher, accidentally created a widget that enables electronic cars to travel more miles than the current technology.
-As a result, he has received orders from every United States car manufacturer.
+As a result, he's received orders from every United States car manufacturer.
 But before he can fulfill the orders, he needs sufficient capital or financing to rent a manufacturing warehouse, buy supplies, and pay for labor and other expenses.
 Mr. Wesley creates a corporation (a legal business entity), then starts working on a business plan to submit to the bank along with his application.

 A business plan is a roadmap of the company's products or services and goals, and the methods for achieving this plan.
 A business plan also includes a financial component outlining the corporation's prospective sales, expenses, and financing.
 Banks require that new companies show sufficient start-up capital and income cash flow to maintain ongoing operations.
 Mr. Wesley contacts his brother, Fernando, an accountant, to assist him with this part of the business plan.
 Fernando explains two financing options exist: debt and equity.
 Debt includes obtaining a loan or issuing bonds, while equity focuses on issuing stock.
 Let's take a closer look at their discussion on equity.

 Another benefit of issuing common stock is that shareholders are not guaranteed dividends.
 Dividends are monies paid to the investors from profits.
-In summary, the common stockholder's main benefits are voting rights and a hopeful increase in the stock price when they sell the stock, also called capital gains.
-Now let's move on to preferred stockholders.
+In summary, the common stockholders' main benefits are voting rights and a hopeful increase in the stock price when they sell the stock, also called capital gains.
+Now let's move on to the preferred stockholders.

 Fernando shares with Mr. Wesley that while dividends are not guaranteed with common stockholders, they are with preferred stockholders.
 Preferred stockholders also receive priority over common stockholders in the event the business becomes insolvent and liquidates.
-However, one main advantage exists for the corporation with preferred stockholders--they have no voting rights, meaning the corporate executives maintain 100% control.
+However, one main advantage exists for the corporation with preferred stockholders - they have no voting rights, meaning the corporate executives maintain 100% control.
 Mr. Wesley smiles at this news since he really wants to personally drive the success of his business.

 He then asks, 'What if the IPO takes off?
 We fulfill the current manufacturer's orders, anticipate an influx of international orders, and then need more funding?'
 Fernando explains the corporation can issue stock warrants, which allow investors to purchase the stock on a specific day for a specific price.
 This allows the corporation to receive cash to meet the international order demand.
 Investors are eager to purchase stock warrants because they know the price per share will likely increase with new international orders.
 Mr. Wesley thanks Fernando for explaining stock warrants because he confuses them with stock options.
 Stock options are similar, they are sold for a specific price on a specific day but by another investor, not directly from the corporation.
 Mr. Wesley asks one more question, 'Which agency regulates stock?'